Plate-Steamed Red Snapper

 - 2 scallions, cut into thin strips about 4 inches long

-- One 4-inch piece of ginger, peeled and cut into thin strips
+- 1 4-inch piece of ginger, peeled and cut into thin strips

 - 4 shiitake or white mushrooms, stemmed and thinly sliced